-College can be a daunting thing.
+College can be daunting!

-I made a plan and hopefully it can help you or your children fund college.
+I made a plan, and hopefully, it can help you or your children fund college.

 Table of Contents